Tarrus Riley: Biography

 2011 also saw the release of videos for hit singles including "Come Ova" and "Never Leave I".
 Both songs became hits on Jamaican radio as well as in several Caribbean territories.
 Riley has performed on several stages around the world.
 His performances have drawn credible reviews from the media in the Caribbean, North America, the United States and Europe.

 Riley tours Europe once each year, performing on the major reggae festivals in several European countries.
 Riley's most recent high-profile performances include the 2011 Jamaica Jazz and Blues Festival and Roskilde Festival 2011 in Denmark, Reggae Sumfest 2010, Betty Wright and Friends in concert in Jamaica, and the Palmyra Foundation's Fundraising event.
 He also headlined the Hennessey Artistry show in Barbados in December 2011, with a return to the same event scheduled for December 2019.

 Among his accolades in 2011 were the EME Awards (Excellence in Music and Entertainment) for Vocalist of the Year Male and Cultural Artiste of the Year.
 Riley also copped the 2011 Youth View Award for Cultural Artiste of the Year.

 Riley released the acoustic album Mecoustic in 2012 and toured Europe in support of it with his Blak Soil band.

 He worked with saxophonist and producer Dean Fraser on his 2014 album Love Situation, which he described as "a true tribute to the rocksteady era", and features guest appearances from U-Roy, Big Youth, Konshens and Mr. Cheeks.
 The album gave Riley his first number-one placing on the Billboard Reggae Albums chart in February 2014.

 Riley was featured on Major Lazer's song "Powerful", from the 2015 album Peace Is the Mission, along with Ellie Goulding.

+In 2020, he collaborated with male producer Rvssian and female dancehall artist Shenseea on the song "Lighter" which emerged as one of his biggest hits in the Caribbean and their native country Jamaica.